Why does leading still feel so heavy ?

 The story of a law firm partner

-Leadership for Alex had frustrating.
+Leadership for Alex was frustrating.

 He was being pulled into issues that capable people should have handled themselves.
 Problems were surfacing late after deadlines slipped, write-offs were agreed, and client confidence was being tested.
 None of it dramatic.
 All of it costly.